Binance Market Update (2022-07-28)

 Binance

-The global cryptocurrency market cap now stands at $1.05T, up by 7.10% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.09T, up by 10.09% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include WING, LDO, and OP, up by 81%, 40%, and 35%, respectively.
+Market outperformers include WING, OP, and LDO, up by 241%, 61%, and 55%, respectively.

 Top stories of the day: